Animal shelters in London: where to adopt a dog, cat or small animal

 Ann & Bill's Cat and Kitten Rescue

-Izzy (pictured) and her brother, Isaac, joined the family just last week from Ann & Bill's Cat and Kitten Rescue in Hornchurch and we're feline really excited about this pair of cuties being in our lives.
+Izzy (pictured) and her brother, Isaac, joined the family recently from Ann & Bill's Cat and Kitten Rescue in Hornchurch and we're feline really excited about this pair of cuties being in our lives.
 Husband and wife team, Ann and Bill, have been rescuing and rehoming cats and kittens in Essex and London for over 30 years and always have the most gorgeous moggies needing someone to love them.
 Contact them on 01708 440453 for an appointment.

 Ann & Bill's Cat and Kitten Rescue, Hornchurch (call ahead for an appointment)

 Located at centres all across the UK, the RSPCA always has more animals than it has homes for them to go to, so whether you want to adopt a dog, a cat, a horse or even a reptile, have a look at its website, plug your requirements into its search tool and start the ball rolling.
 Keeping everything crossed for handsome old man Kuzey (pictured)...
 Sadly he's been overlooked in the shelter for over a year now despite being suitable for homes with secondary school aged children.
 Who could resist that Akita face?